Ano-ly/simple_shell/README.md

-This is the Simple Shell Project.
-It is a custom made shell that takes commands from the user and executes them.
+This project is the Simple Shell, a customized command-line interpreter that accepts user input and carries out the specified commands.

 steps undergone below